Jayantavarman

 Jayantavarman (r. c.
-654–670 CE), known in Tamil as Seliyan Sendan, was a Pandya ruler of early historic south India.
+620–650 CE), known in Tamil as Seliyan Sendan,(Tamil:செழியன் சேந்தன்) was a Pandya ruler of early historic south India.
 He is best known for extending the Pandya rule to the Chera country (Kerala).
 He was succeeded by his son Maravarman Arikesari Parankusan.

 Names

 Jayantavarman (of the Smaller Sinnamanur Plates) is described as Seliyan Sendan in the Velvikkudi Grant.
 Sendan is the Tamil form of the Sanskrit name "Jayantan".
 The Velvikkudi Grant uses the Chera title "Vanavan" for Sendan.
 This probably signifies his victory over a Chera king (or the extension of the Pandya rule to the Chera country).